ellemouton/website/content/drafts/taproot-chan-txs.md

 #### Timeout Path

 The following witness is required to spend via the timeout path.
-Transaction spending the timeout path is the htlc-timeout transaction.
-More details on that transaction later on.
-If you need a recap on the reason why second-stage htlc transactions are necessary, check out [this] post.
+The transaction that will spend the timeout path is the htlc-timeout transaction - more details on that transaction later on.
+If you need a recap on the reason why second-stage htlc transactions are necessary, check out [this][htlc-deep-dive] post.

 ![](/taprootChanTxs/offered-htlc-timeout.png#center)